glacials/twos.dev/src/From Google to Apple.md

 I tend to switch back to Chrome for Meet meetings, as I’ve experienced some webcam freezing in Safari of myself or others (local only); Meet also supports more types of screen sharing in Chrome, like sharing one tab.

-The ecosystem effects of Safari include Handoff, which allows a browsing session to smoothly transition from device to device.
+Ecosystem effects of Safari include Handoff, which allows a browsing session to smoothly transition from device to device.

 #### iCloud Keychain